greenca6/debug-mafia-demo/README.md

 Here is a _short_ list of benefits (and the list could probably be longer):

 - It allows us to easily control the deployment platform/OS.
 The `Dockerfile`'s allow us to define what OS/environment our application runs on - and those files can be changed by us inside the repo!
+Want to change the Host OS?
+Simple, change the `FROM` line in the `Dockerfile`.
+Want to add a new Environment Variable that our application needs?
+Easy, you can add that in the `Dockerfile` or the `docker-compose.yml` file.
+And on and on and on...
 - It ensures that local development is _as close as possible_ to what our deployed code environment looks like.
 If it works locally, then it's _highly highly_ likely to work in a deployed environment.
 You can feel confident as a dev (or devops person) that if it works locally or in our tests, then **it's going to work when it gets deployed to a different environment**
 - "It works on my machine" syndrome is _very_ unlikely to happen.
-If we all use the same Docker images, and the same `docker-compose.yml` files - the application environments are going to be identical, no matter what operating system we all use to develop on
+Since we all use the same Docker images, and the same `docker-compose.yml` files - our development environments are going to be identical, no matter what operating system we all use to develop on
 - You can get to developing in seconds.
 No need to install 100's of tools/languages/frameworks to get started developing.
-You just install `git` and `docker`.
-The `Dockerfile` contains all the stuff that's required to run the app, which lives in the repo itself.
+You just install `git` and `docker`, then run `docker-compose up`, and the _entire application_ is up and running.

+Yes, it's likely true that using Docker creates a learning curve - but I think the points outlined above make it _very_ beneficial!